Phoebus Fellow of the month: Clara Bondia

-This month, we take you behind the scenes of our conservation studio, where a new Phoebus Fellow joined the team for three months: Clara Bondia!
-Clara tells you more about her projects at The Phoebus Foundation:
+This month, we go behind the scenes of our restoration studio, where a new Phoebus Fellow joins the team for three months: Clara Bondia.
+She is pleased to share more about her projects at The Phoebus Foundation.

-“On the one hand, I am studying and working on an 18th-century Latin-American sculpture of The Immaculate Conception catalogued as Quito School, one of the most prestigious names in colonial imagery.
-The technique is gilded, stewed, and polychromed wood, and the carving and decorations are of the highest quality”.
+“On the one hand, I am studying and restoring an eighteenth-century Latin American sculpture of the Immaculate Conception, catalogued as School of Quito, one of the most prestigious traditions in colonial sculpture.
+The work is made of gilded, prepared, and polychromed wood, featuring carving and decoration of exceptional quality.”

 “After the preliminary and analytical study using X-ray photography, I began stabilising the pictorial layer.
 The piece had been previously restored, so it was interesting to find out which parts were adhered to or overpainted.
 In this way, the degree of intervention could be determined.
 Once the pictorial layer was stable, selective cleaning was carried out, and some of the disturbing overpaint that distorted the view of the piece was removed.
 When the restoration is finished, it will allow for a better aesthetic reading of the piece.”